Ask DITO

 We collect your personal data when you:

-1. fill out application forms, sign contracts or agreements, or accomplish any other similar documents through any of our channels, may it be through our online channels, stores, or through our sales representatives or specialists;
+1. fill out and submit application forms, sign contracts or agreements, or accomplish any other similar documents through any of our channels, may it be through our online channels, stores, or through our sales representatives or specialists;

 2. reach out to us to ask about something, file a complaint, or make a request for service;